-Both Type 1 and 2 diabetics are at risk of developing diabetic retinopathy (damage to the retina).
-It is one of the leading causes of preventable blindness in adults.
-Retinopathy is directly correlated with nephropathy (kidney damage) in diabetics, so regular monitoring is of paramount importance
+If you have diabetes, you are at risk of developing a preventable eye disease called diabetic retinopathy.
+Both Type 1 and Type 2 diabetics are at risk of developing diabetic retinopathy, which causes damage to the retina.
+It is one of the leading causes of vision loss and preventable blindness in adults.
+Retinopathy is directly correlated with nephropathy (kidney damage) in diabetics, so regular monitoring is of paramount importance.